tglucksmann/buybitcoinworldwide.github.io/_exchanges/cexio.md

 * 2.9% + $4.99 for USD
 * 2.9% + €4.99 for EUR
 * 2.9% + 499 RUB for RUB

+* _Bank transfers are not charged fees by CEX.io, but your bank may charge conversion fees on your deposit._

 ## Supported Countries
 CEX.IO supports all countries, unless noted below.